openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.
+This specification defines an extension of OpenID Connect, section 6.3.1) to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.

 {mainmatter}

 # Introduction

 This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
 This allows existing OpenID Connect RPs to extends their reach towards claims sources asserting claims in this format.
 It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

+This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID]).

 # Use Cases